Keyclic/keyclic-sdk/dart/doc/OrganizationApi.md

 var xKeyclicAppPlatform = xKeyclicAppPlatform_example; // String |
 var xKeyclicAppVersion = xKeyclicAppVersion_example; // String |
 var assignedTo = ; // String | The identifier of the resource.
+var batch = ; // String | The identifier of the resource.
 var category = ; // String | The identifier of the resource.
 var createdBy = ; // String | The identifier of the resource.
 var after = 2013-10-20T19:20:30+01:00; // DateTime |